www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 # Implementing And Solving A N Queen Problem Instance
+The following goes step-by-step through a minimal optimization implementation of the N queen problem.
+The project `net.splitcells.gel.quickstart` located in the main source code repository contains a complete project implementing of such a problem.
+It can be used as a starting point for new projects, because of its minimal content.
 ## Preparations
 If you want to use the bleeding edge version of this project, you need to [build it locally](../../../../../../../../../../CONTRIBUTING.md).